bullhorn/invenias-api-docs/source/index.html.md

     ]
 }
 ```
-A group is a number of things that are located, gathered, or classed together.
+A group is several things that are located, gathered, or classified together.

-Group can be leveraged to group results together by a column in the array.
+A column in an array can leveraged to group results together.
 ## Count

 > Count Example (cURL)